Let’s use the Trace view to verify that the

 The panel contains three tabs, each with information specific to this operation’s span.
-We’ve already seen the tags on the span - let’s look at more data.
+We’ve already seen the attributes on the span - let’s look at more data.
 Clicking the Details tab shows you everything else Lightstep knows about this span.
 Right away, you can see what the trace visualized for us.
 The

 That’s great!
 Even though you didn’t know the

 inventory service was deployed (or even what that service does), you validated that it’s having trouble writing large batches to the cache and you have the data to prove it!